Parent wellbeing during COVID-19 and isolation, quarantine or lockdown: why it’s important

 - feel more organised and in control, which lowers your stress.

-But routines might need to change or be flexible during the pandemic and especially during lockdown.
+But routines might need to change or be flexible during the pandemic and especially during isolation, quarantine or lockdown.
 Here are tips to help you adjust your routines so that they work for you:

 - Involve all family members in planning changes or new routines.